How We Work

 What It Is

-The COE is a small team and operating structure that sits between ideas and execution.
-It complements your existing delivery teams.
+The CoE is a small team and operating structure that sits between ideas and execution.
+The implementation line can sit with your internal teams, with Goose Group and partners, or with a shared-value structure when the conditions are right.

 Simple version: sponsors set direction.
-The COE helps staff and leaders define and test the work.
-Delivery teams ship what's ready to be shipped.
+The CoE helps staff and leaders define, test, and govern the work.
+The engagement design decides who carries implementation.

 What It Is Not